aragon/aragon.js/docs/API.md

 Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an object with the connected network's id and type every time the network changes.

+### getApps

+Get the list of installed applications on the organization that this app is installed in.

+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of installed application objects every time a change to the installed application list is detected.

 ### call

 Perform a read-only call on the app's smart contract.